Alexandria (Alex) Cogdill is a PhD CPRIT scholar and strategy fellow at the University of Texas MD Anderson.

 5) Ask a lot of questions!
 Effective communication is key when you pursue a career in research.
 This means you will have to get very good at asking and answering focused and actionable questions as a member of the research and medical community.
 To learn how to do this, attend research and clinical seminars.
 Learn from the experts!
 You should also read scientific and popular press articles, and then talk about them to others.

 Most recently, Alex’s research has focused on investigating the role of the gut microbiome in patient response to cancer therapy (you are what you eat).
 After focusing on patients in the United States, Alex was awarded an international research grant from the US State Department to examine the global implications of her work.
-As a Fulbright Research Grantee from August 2019 to July 2020 Alex lived in Paris, France working at the Insitut Gustave Roussy; the largest cancer center in Europe.
-During this time, in collaboration with 19 countries and with ~25,000 patient samples, Alex and the lab explored a number of questions related to improving patient response to cancer therapy.
+As a Fulbright Research Grantee from August 2019 to July 2020, Alex lived in Paris, France working at the Insitut Gustave Roussy; the largest cancer center in Europe.
+During this time, in collaboration with 19 countries and ~25,000 patient samples, Alex and the lab explored a number of questions related to improving patient response to cancer therapy.
 Her work resulted in a number of publications and international presentations.